templado/documentation/README.md

 ### Elements and Attributes

+Templado makes use of four standard attributes in your markup elements ("property", "resource", "prefix", and "typeOf").
+If you are not familiar, these attributes are all standard recommendations from the [RFDa](https://en.wikipedia.org/wiki/RDFa) and are a means of incorporating rich metadata into documents.
+We will cover each of these, but let's start with the "property" attribute since this is likely the most common usage.

 Let's say that you have a header tag in your template.

 ```
 <h1>Some Title</h1>
 ```

-Templado looks for an attribute in each element specifically named "property".
+Templado looks at each element to see if it has a "property" attribute.
 If it finds one, it looks for a method in your View Model who's name matches the attribute's value.

 ```